-National Library Workers Day is observed on the Tuesday of National Library Week, which is celebrated each year in April.
+National Library Workers Day is observed on the Tuesday of National Library Week, which is on March 7 this year.
 The day recognizes the importance and contributions of the library staff who keep our libraries running while we get lost in the wonderful books.
 Libraries are more than a place for borrowing books, they reflect the needs and expectations of our community.
 And library workers are the ones fulfilling those needs and expectations by making information, books, and resources more accessible.
 Libraries work because they work!

 History of National Library Workers Day

 The American Library Association initiated the idea of National Library Workers Day and it was first observed in 2004.
 The purpose of the day was to raise support for better benefits and salaries for library workers when they had been stagnant for years.